IntAlert/facebook-page-scaper/scraper/README.md

 }
 ```

 2. Scrape each post/comments including pagination
 3. Scrape each comment/comments including pagination
 4. Check for deleted for each post and comment

+### Access Tokens
+Need to have page_access_token plugged in via .env
+app_token only needed if we want to generate the page_access_token
+You need a long-live access token in .env

 TODO
 ====